UPDATED: January 2020

 If you are feeling adventurous and you want to discover more of the island, taking a boat trip might be the perfect solution for you!

-During my stay on Koh Phangan, I went to a boat trip organized by Orion boat trips and I can definitely recommend it!
+During my stay on Koh Phangan, I went on a boat trip organized by Orion boat trips and I can definitely recommend it!
 Here is my experience with them:

 My day began at 8 AM when I was picked up from my hotel.
 After a nice breakfast on the boat, a charismatic captain told us the itinerary – a full day of adventure awaited us!

-During the boat trip we did hiking on an island which hosts Ang Thong National Park, we swam, we jumped from the boat and did snorkeling in a few spots.
+During the boat trip we hiked on an island where hosts Ang Thong National Park is located, we swam, we jumped from the boat and we snorkel in a few spots.
 I tried kayaking and woke up with sore muscles the morning after, but it was all worth it, I loved every bit of it! 🙂

 My day was really full of fun and I can recommend this activity to anyone!

-When I dropped off at my bungalow, just before the sunset, I was tired but really satisfied.
+When I was dropped off at my bungalow, just before sunset, I was tired but really satisfied.

-If you can’t find a free spot with Orion boat trips for your desired date, you can check out this tour, as it includes pretty much the same thing.
+If you can’t find an open spot with Orion boat trips for your desired date, you can check out this tour, as it includes pretty much the same thing.